signalogic/SigSRF_SDK/README.md

 The <a href="http://goo.gl/Vs1b3R" target="_blank">coCPU User Guide</a> provides detailed information about coCPU and software installation, test and demo applications, build instructions, etc.

-### Technical Support
+### Technical Support / Questions

 Limited tech support for the SigSRF SDK and coCPU option is available from Signalogic via e-mail and Skype.
 You can ask for group skype engineer support using Skype Id "signalogic underscore inc" (replace with _ and no spaces).
+For e-mail questions, send to "info at signalogic dot com".